Fraserburgh: Demographics

-The 2011 census recorded 13,180 residents making Fraserburgh the third largest settlement in Aberdeenshire after Peterhead and Inverurie.
+The 2022 census recorded 12,921 residents making Fraserburgh the third largest settlement in Aberdeenshire after Peterhead and Inverurie.
+However, it was a slight decrease from the 2011 census.
 Since the accession of Poland and other eastern European countries to the European Union in 2004, there has been an influx of EU citizens to the town, with 5% of residents now speaking Polish as their first language, and a further 6% speaking other languages.

 Some 10% of residents stated the Scots language to be their primary language used at home, whilst 63.1% reported being able to speak it.